 Why Firewalls Were Never Designed to Stop Phishing

-Firewalls control network traffic based on rules: IPs, ports, protocols, and sometimes application behavior.
-Phishing attacks don’t exploit network weaknesses — they exploit human trust.
+Firewalls control network traffic based on rules: IPs, ports, protocols, and sometimes application behaviour.
+Phishing attacks don't exploit network weaknesses — they exploit human trust.

 How Phishing Bypasses Traditional Security

-In short: the firewall sees normal traffic — the damage happens after.
+In short: the firewall sees normal traffic — the damage happens after the click.

 What Actually Reduces Phishing Risk for SMEs

-Instead of relying solely on perimeter defenses, SMEs should focus on layered, realistic controls.
+Instead of relying solely on perimeter defences, SMEs should focus on layered, realistic controls that assume some phishing will get through.

-The goal isn’t perfection — it’s reducing blast radius when phishing succeeds.
+The goal isn't to stop every phishing email — it's to reduce the blast radius when phishing succeeds.
+Because it will, eventually.

 Phishing is not a firewall problem.
 It's a visibility, identity, and response problem.